Backyard mini golf courses are all about the obstacles, and the best way make your own obstacles is to get creative with common household objects.

 Last but not least, every respectable mini golf course needs brightly colored balls.
 To paint golf balls, you need to buy spray paint that is designed for plastic.
 For the best results, spray with a plastic paint primer first, then with your colors [source: Riker].

-For lots more information about backyard family fun, check out the related HowStuffWorks links on the next page.
+For lots more information about backyard family fun, check out the related HowStuffWorks links below.